 The below picture will show you the list of available events in the SSIS Logging.
 Please read each event so that you can understand the meaning of them.
 As it is in simple English, we are not explaining the events.

-For the demo purpose, we selected the OnInformation, OnPreExecute, and OnPostExecte events.
+We selected the OnInformation, OnPreExecute, and OnPostExecte events for the demo.

 You can also click the Advanced button to control further the information stored in the tables.

-Save button: This button is to save the configuration settings of an SSIS logging that we configured here in an XML file.
+Save button: This button saves the configuration settings of an SSIS logging we configured here in an XML file.

-Load button: Use this button to load the existing log configuration settings XML file.
+Load button: This is used to load the existing log configuration settings XML file.

 Click OK to close the SSIS log settings and run the designed package.